AndresParraGO/card-shoe/README.md

 # 🎆 Card Shoe
 Card shoe with HTML, CSS and JavaScript.
+(It is not finished)

 ## 🚀 Start